-- (d) Once the license is endorsed as PIC, operator's line release check combined with route check as required in Para 9.4. - 5.5 Co-pilot line training and checks. - (a) Route check for release to undergo SLF. - (b) Conduct SLF in the aeroplane under the supervision of an LTC/TRI occupying LHS and complete a minimum of; - (i) 30 sectors SLF if flying experience is less than 1000 hours on commercial transport aeroplanes. - (ii) 15 sectors SLF if flying experience is more than 1000 hours on commercial transport aeroplanes. - (iii) An operator may specify a proportion of sectors above to be performed as PM depending on the experience level and type of operations. - (c) Operator's line release route check combined with line route check as required in Para 9.4.
+- (d) Once the license is endorsed as PIC, operator's line release check combined with route check as required in Para 9.4. - 5.6 Co-pilot line training and checks. - (a) Route check for release to undergo SLF. - (b) Complete a minimum of; - (i) 15 sectors SLF if flying experience is less than 1000 hours on commercial transport aeroplanes. - (ii) 5 sectors SLF if flying experience is more than 1000 hours on commercial transport aeroplanes. - (iii) An operator may specify a proportion of sectors above to be performed as PM depending on the experience level and type of operations. - (c) Operator's line release route check combined with line route check as required in Para 9.4.